 - If a Wild Teen Party is being thrown at a house with a pool, someone is going to be involuntarily thrown in with their clothes on before the end of the night.
 50/50 chance between the lead and the Alpha Bitch.

-- If a wedding ring appears at ANY TIME before They Do, that sucker is going on an adventure.
+- If a wedding ring appears at any time before the wedding itself happens, that sucker is going on an adventure.

 - A pure girl is ill.
 Her illness is constantly brought up.
 And she isn't an action heroine or anything.
 Surprise surprise, she's going to die.